arcann-chem/arcann_training/docs/usage/exploration.md

 ### i-PI quantum nuclei simulations ###

 Simulations explicitly including nuclear quantum effects by path-integral molecular dynamics with i-PI are quite similar to classical nuclei simulations with LAMMPS.
 Although the i-PI input files are different (see [i-PI](https://ipi-code.org/)), the `prepare`, `launch` and `check` phases can be done exactly as previously (see [LAMMPS classical nuclei simulations](#lammps-classical-nuclei-simulations) above).
 Then, before executing the `deviate` and `extract` phases, you must run `select_beads` and `rerun` in this order.
 These phases do not have special parameters that need to be tuned but require `VMD` and `Atomsk`.
-After that, you can run the rest of the step as for LAMMPS MD simulations.
+After that, you can run the rest of the steps as for LAMMPS MD simulations.